-Here we're told that in order to achieve the vital psychic change, we HAVE to LIVE the A.A. program.
-So, we don't just TAKE the Steps.
-We practice these principles on a DAILY basis.
-The first nine Steps, or of the program, basically deal with the past.
-Next week we will be providing you with the information for AA's way of life, or AA's way of spiritual growth one day at a time, through the process of Step Ten, Eleven, and Twelve.
+Here we're told that in order to achieve the vital physic change, we have to live the A.A. program.
+So, we don't just take the Steps, we practice these principles on a daily basis.
+Next week we will be providing the information for this way of life and continued growth through the process of Step Ten, Eleven, and Twelve.

-The next paragraph on page 83 gives us directions on what to do if we can't make amends to someone face-to-face.
-Notice that they saved this for last:
+The next paragraph on page 83 gives us directions on what to do if we can't make amends to someone face-to-face:

 "There may be some wrongs we can never fully right.
-We don't worry about them IF we can HONESTLY say to ourselves that we would right them IF we could.
-Some people cannot be seen - we send them an honest letter.
+We don't worry about them if we can honestly say to ourselves that we would right them if we could.
+Some people cannot be seen-we send them an honest letter.
 And there may be a valid reason for postponement in some cases.
-But we DON'T delay IF it can be avoided.
-We should be sensible, tactful, considerate and humble without being servile (which means submissive) or scraping (which means harsh).
+But we don't delay if it can be avoided.
+We should be sensible, tactful, considerate and humble without being servile or scraping.
 As God's people we stand on our feet; we don't crawl before anyone."